- 30 Year Dry Rot Treatment Guarantee

 From fixtures to structural timbers, the average home is made up of 70% timber.
-Once dry rot starts to spread, it can affect large areas of your property and cause major structural problems.
-Learn more about Dry Rot by visiting our Dry Rot Q&A page.
+Once rot starts to spread, it can affect large areas of your property and cause major structural problems.
+Learn more by visiting our Dry Rot Q&A page.

 How to Identify Dry Rot?

 It is important to identify the extent of timber decay caused by dry rot or other wood-destroying fungus.
-The reason for this is that dry rot can travel along and through building materials and affect large areas of the property.
+The reason for this is that this type of rot can travel along and through building materials and affect large areas of the property.
 Read more about the difference between dry rot and wet rot.